 On February 9, 2006, Callaway Golf filed a complaint in the United States District Court in Delaware (Case No. C.A.
 06-91) asserting patent infringement claims against Acushnet, a wholly-owned subsidiary of Fortune Brands, alleging that Acushnet's Titleist Pro V1 family of golf balls infringed nine claims contained in four golf ball patents owned by Callaway Golf.
 Acushnet later stipulated that the Pro V1 golf balls infringed the nine asserted claims, and the case proceeded to trial on the sole issue of validity.
 On December 14, 2007, a jury found that eight of the nine patent claims asserted by the Company against Acushnet were valid, holding one claim invalid.
 The District Court entered judgment in favor of the Company and against Acushnet on December 20, 2007.
 On November 10, 2008, the District Court entered an order, effective January 1, 2009, permanently enjoining Acushnet from further infringing those patent claims, while at the same time denying Acushnet's motions for a new trial and for judgment as a matter of law.
 Acushnet appealed the District Court's judgment to the Federal Circuit (Appeal No. 2009-1076).
 On August 14, 2009, the Federal Circuit affirmed in part, reversed in part and remanded the case for a new trial.
-The Federal Circuit affirmed in part, reversed in part and rejected Acushnet's motion for judgment as a matter of law, but ruled that the jury's inconsistent verdicts and an error granting partial summary judgment on Acushnet's motion defense required the case against Acushnet to be retried.
+The Federal Circuit affirmed the trial court's rulings with respect to claim construction, evidentiary rulings made during the trial and rejected Acushnet's motion for judgment as a matter of law, but ruled that the jury's inconsistent verdicts and an error granting partial summary judgment on Acushnet's anticipation defense required the case against Acushnet to be retried.
 As a result of its ruling, the Federal Circuit also vacated the permanent injunction.
-The Federal Circuit refused Acushnet's petition was denied on February 22, 2010.
+The Federal Circuit refused Acushnet's petition to rehear the case.
+Acushnet filed a petition for review by the United States Supreme Court and Callaway Golf opposed the petition.
+Acushnet's petition was denied on February 22, 2010.
 The case was retried based upon Callaway Golf's asserted claims.
-On March 29, 2010, after a 5-day trial, a jury found that the asserted claims were invalid because the claims were found to be "anticipated" and "obvious."
-Callaway Golf intends to file a post-trial motion requesting the trial judge to set aside the verdict.
+On March 29, 2010, after a 5-day tria

 Acushnet has also filed requests for reexamination with the United States Patent and Trademark Office ("PTO") challenging the validity of the four patents asserted in the litigation.
 The Company believes that if it secures a favorable final decision before all appeals associated with the reexaminations are completed, the reexamination process will be terminated with respect to the patent claims at issue in the litigation.
 In the meantime, an examiner at the PTO has issued decisions rejecting the claims of four of the patents.
-All four patents are the subject of appeals pending before the Board of Patent Appeals and Interferences ("BPAI").
+All four patents are the subject of final proceedings before the examiner, and then will be appealed to the Board of Patent Appeals and Interferences ("BPAI").
 The Company continues to believe that the administrative process will take time and that at least some of the prior claims or newly framed claims submitted as part of the reexamination proceeding will eventually be affirmed.
 If the BPAI does not affirm the claims in the patents subject to reexamination, an appeal will be taken by the Company to the Federal Circuit.